jpeiter/android-business-card/README.md

-### As part of the Udacity Android Basics: User Interface project.
+### As part of the Udacity Android Basics: User Interface course project.